placeholder

 Arrange your free initial consultation

-Capital gains tax (CGT) is a tax that applies when an investment sells for more than its original purchase price (its base cost).
+Capital gains tax (CGT) is a tax that applies when an investment sells for more than its original purchase price, known as its base cost.
 We usually think of capital gains tax in terms of selling stocks from an investment portfolio, however, it also applies to other forms of investments such as property or tangible assets.

-With capital gains tax, you are taxed on the profit - or “gains” - you make on the sale, rather than the whole amount you receive.
+With capital gains tax, you are taxed on the profit, or “gain”, you make on the sale, rather than the whole amount you receive.
 For instance, if you bought a piece of artwork for £6,000 and later sold it for £36,000, the gain would be £30,000.
-This is the amount that your CGT liability would be calculated on.
+This is the amount that your CGT liability would be calculated on, less any annual exempt amount that's available.

 How much capital gains tax will I pay?